amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

         * IC-FUNC (list) can accept a set of parameter values for the functional (see table below for parameters required for each supported functional)

+    * `"source`" (list) can accept the name of a region (REGION), a value for `"strength`", and a list specifying the distribution functional (S-FUNC-TRACER)

+      * `"region`" (string) the name of a labeled region

+      * S-FUNC-TRACER (list) can accept a set of parameter values for the functional (see table below for parameters required for each supported functional)

+      * `"strength`" (double) specifies the volume-integrated strength of the source

   * BC (list) can accept a list (BC-REG) named after the "region" that defines a surface bounding the computational domain

     * BC-REG (list) can accept a list (BC-PARAM) to specify the parameters of a named functional